NazAhmadi/PhINs/README.md

 ### Recommended Python packages

-Depending on your exact version of the repository, you will typically need:
+For the current core library, install:

 ```bash
 pip install jax jaxlib optax numpy scipy matplotlib pandas
 ```

-If your version includes extra research modules or older experiments, you may also need:
+If your repository also contains extra research scripts or older experiments, you may also need:

 ```bash
 pip install equinox jaxtyping lineax optimistix chex pyDOE tqdm
 ```

-### Minimal runtime dependencies for the core library
-For the core `phins` package and standard examples, the main requirements are usually:
-- `jax`
-- `jaxlib`
-- `optax`
-- `numpy`
-- `scipy`
-- `matplotlib`
-- `pandas`

-If you are using Google Colab, install missing packages first, then import the library.

 ---